Greek mythology: Literary sources

 Prose writers from the same periods who make reference to myths include Apuleius, Petronius, Lollianus, and Heliodorus.
 Two other important non-poetical sources are the Fabulae and Astronomica of the Roman writer styled as Pseudo-Hyginus, the Imagines of Philostratus the Elder and Philostratus the Younger, and the Descriptions of Callistratus.

-Finally, several Byzantine Greek writers provide important details of myth, much derived from earlier now lost Greek works.
+Finally, several Byzantine Greek and various other writers provide important details of myth, much derived from earlier now lost Greek works.
 These preservers of myth include Arnobius, Hesychius, the author of the Suda, John Tzetzes, and Eustathius.
 They often treat mythology from a Christian moralizing perspective.

 Archaeological sources

 The Roman poet Virgil, here depicted in the fifth-century manuscript, the Vergilius Romanus, preserved details of Greek mythology in many of his writings.

 The discovery of the Mycenaean civilization by the German amateur archaeologist Heinrich Schliemann in the nineteenth century, and the discovery of the Minoan civilization in Crete by the British archaeologist Arthur Evans in the twentieth century, helped to explain many existing questions about Homer's epics and provided archaeological evidence for many of the mythological details about gods and heroes.
 The evidence about myths and rituals at Mycenaean and Minoan sites is entirely monumental, as the Linear B script (an ancient form of Greek found in both Crete and mainland Greece) was used mainly to record inventories, although certain names of gods and heroes have been tentatively identified.

 Geometric designs on pottery of the eighth-century BC depict scenes from the Trojan cycle, as well as the adventures of Heracles.
 These visual representations of myths are important for two reasons.
 Firstly, many Greek myths are attested on vases earlier than in literary sources: of the twelve labors of Heracles, for example, only the Cerberus adventure occurs in a contemporary literary text.
 Secondly, visual sources sometimes represent myths or mythical scenes that are not attested in any extant literary source.
 In some cases, the first known representation of a myth in geometric art predates its first known representation in late archaic poetry, by several centuries.
 In the Archaic (c.
 750), Classical (c.
 480–323 BC), and Hellenistic (323–146 BC) periods, Homeric and various other mythological scenes appear, supplementing the existing literary evidence.